don't judge a book...

 Comments like that have always made me feel uncomfortable because I know, from personal experience, that people can turn to food for comfort when they don't get that comfort from people near and dear to them, or they turn to food and weight gain as a form of protection, safety, security - adding some padding to yourself makes you feel less susceptible to being hurt.

 My friend and I were talking and he mentioned running into someone he hadn't seen for a few years.
-The challenge was that this person said hello and clearly knew my friend but my friend felt he'd never seen her in his life before and simply could not place her.
+The challenge was that this person said hello and clearly knew my friend even though my friend felt he'd never seen her in his life before and simply could not place her.
 Even after she explained how they knew each other and he clearly remembered knowing her, he still couldn't place the person from his memory with the person standing in front of him.

 And the reason was that their appearance had changed dramatically.